Te-k/pyregripper/README.md

 # PyRegRipper

-Just a simple tool I wrote some time ago to better understand some forensic artifact.
-It appeared to become something in the spirit of RegRipper, but if you really want to do some forensic, you should check the real [RegRipper](https://github.com/keydet89/RegRipper2.8).
+Just a simple tool I wrote some time ago to better understand some forensic artifacts.
+It appeared to become something in the spirit of RegRipper, but if you really want to do some forensic you should check the real [RegRipper](https://github.com/keydet89/RegRipper2.8).

 ## Usage